 As a bonus, especially for healthcare professionals, you will gain an insight into how the author used "reverse engineering" as one of his engineering methodologies to better define how to control the disease, stop the progression of the disease, and then reverse the progression of Type 2 diabetes.

 In order to better understand Type 2 diabetes and how it works, it is important to understand what is going on at the cellular level -- especially if you want to understand how to defeat it.

 For example, the key cells that are affected when Type 2 diabetes initially develops (due to hyperglycemia and hyperinsulinemia) are not the pancreatic beta cells, although pancreatic beta cell dysfunction is discussed in detail as a major factor of Type 2 diabetes pathology and pathogenesis.

 These cells require insulin (as a key) to trigger the glucose transports to pull in glucose from the blood.
-When these cells fail to respond adequately to circulating insulin, the sugar remains in the blood and these cells lose their sensitivity to insulin (a condition known as insulin resistance).
-This, in turn, causes blood glucose levels rise.
+When these cells fail to respond adequately to circulating insulin, the glucose remains in the blood and these cells lose their sensitivity to insulin (a condition known as insulin resistance).
+This, in turn, causes blood glucose levels to rise.

 The body responds to this situation (of rising blood glucose levels) by signaling the pancreas to produce more insulin, causing insulin levels in the blood to become too high.
 This condition is known as hyperinsulinemia.

 High insulin levels increase fat storage and inhibit fat metabolism -- that is, you gain more weight and you're unable to burn or metabolize the fat, which, in turn, makes you even fatter!